DE-CIX/pbgp-parser/README.md

 Using `-f JSON` or `-f LINE` is highly recommended.
 The output will be encoded in UTF-8 and sent to your specified target server.

+Finally, you can install the package as a system command-line tool:

+    python setup.py install

+This will install the `pbgpp` tool on your system path which is equivalent to `pbgpp.py` in this directory.

 ## Logging
 pbgpp is producing logging output while parsing your PCAP input.
 The default option is `--quite` and needn't to be specified; it disables the whole logging output.
 Parsing output, which is piped to stdout, is **not** affected by this argument.
 By using the `--verbose` argument you switch to more detailed output.
 Obviously, it can not be used in combination with the `--quiet` argument.
 By default, pbgpp logs at log level INFO.
 To separate the log output from the parser output you are able to use stream redirection in \*nix operating systems.